 Luckily, my next attempt more than made up for that first failure, resulting in these Double Chocolate Zucchini Cupcakes.
 Moist, chocolatey, just sweet enough, the kids loved them.
 If you take a bite with your eyes closed, you’d never suspect vegetables were part of the equation (as an aside, eating chocolate with your eyes closed is highly underrated).

 The treats are decadent enough to qualify as a birthday cupcake, but wholesome enough for an afternoon snack along with a glass of milk (the mini size are good for littler appetites).
 A full cup and a half of zucchini goes into the batter, along with whole wheat flour, yogurt, and just enough chocolate chips for good measure.
 Shower the finished cakes with confectioners’ sugar to pretty them up or spread with frosting if you’re looking for a dressier affair.
+You can also bake the batter in a loaf pan and drizzle it with melted chocolate.

 To be honest, I wasn’t sure whether to call these cupcakes or muffins; I suppose they could qualify as either.
 Whatever they are, Chocolate Zucchini Cupakes are bound to be an improvement over store bought, particularly on the nutrition front.
 These weigh in at about 200 calories each (80 for the mini size), which isn’t bad, especially when you consider that a chocolate muffin from Starbucks is nearly 500 calories, the ones from Dunkin’ Donuts and Costco, top 600.